-It is clear to identify when you don't have the fit yet: the usage isn't growing fast, sales cycles take long, reviews aren't that great.
+It is clear to identify when you don't have the fit yet: the usage isn't growing fast, sales cycles take long, and reviews aren't that great.
 However, it's a myth that achieving PMF is a discrete, evident event - for most companies, it isn't.
-As it is an organic process overall, it's hard to pinpoint a specific time, though there are certain indicators of being on the right track: fast-growing sales, word of mouth spreading, the need to expand your sales and customer support teams.
+As it is an organic process overall, it's hard to pinpoint a specific time, though certain indicators are on the right track: fast-growing sales, word of mouth spreading, and the need to expand your sales and customer support teams.

 PMF typically occurs in the first 2-3 years of a company's lifespan.
-Premature scaling without achieving your fit is a common start-up killer, therefore actually measuring this brings extremely valuable data and insight, crucial in planning your business strategy.
+Premature scaling without achieving fit is a typical start-up killer; therefore, measuring this brings precious data and insight, crucial in planning your business strategy.